qiaoyuet/STAT545-hw07-Tang-Qiaoyue/README.md

 - check if old levels, new levels appear in the report without calling them
 - Make sure your new continent order is still in force: order does not survive from saving into tsv
 - lm report se or sd? difference?
+- "best" country
+- modify ggplot in generating graphs: ticks of year labels change to vertical